How To Bench Press: Safety, Technique & Form

 In this video, we teach you how to bench press with proper form and technique.
-We also go over tips for bench press safety, since this exercise has the potential to be dangerous without certain protocols.
+We also explain tips and tricks for an optimal bar path and how to create a safe and supportive upper back position.

 About the Bench Press